ximtech/btcbit-homework/README.md

 ### Task requirements:

-- Your project should be built with Gradle, with the opportunity to create an executable .jar.
+- Your project should be built with `Gradle`, with the opportunity to create an executable `.jar`.
 - Your program should take three parameters which are passed in the command line:
     - `inputFile` - path to the input file, relative to the executable file directory.
 This will be an incoming JSON file with a collection of notes
     - `semitone` - a number of semitones to transpose to (can be negative)